beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 Apparently some old PRNGs behaved badly with even seeds.)

 So `T` comes from address -2049, which is 0xF7FF (63487), or the last byte of screen RAM.
-We can possibly assume that this is the character in the lower right of the screen.
+This is the character in the lower right of the screen.

 That implies that the machine code is loading that location with something that is used to seed the PRNG...?
 If we assume that the